qubic/core/doc/contracts_oracles.md

 If too many commits disagree in the digest or have wrong knowledge proof, a quorum of reply commits isn't possible anymore.
 In this case, the status changes to `ORACLE_QUERY_STATUS_UNRESOLVABLE` and error notification without a valid reply is triggered immediately.

-Each query is associated with a timeout in order to handle the lack a timely reply, a quorum of commits, and/or a reveal.
+Each query is associated with a timeout in order to handle the lack of a timely reply, a quorum of commits, and/or a reveal.
 When the timeout hits, the status switches to `ORACLE_QUERY_STATUS_TIMEOUT` and error notification is triggered.

 All queries and replies stay available until the end of the epoch via their unique query ID.